 Fort Washington home prices are not only among the most expensive in Pennsylvania, but Fort Washington real estate also consistently ranks among the most expensive in America.

-Fort Washington is a decidedly white-collar town, with fully 90.36% of the workforce employed in white-collar jobs, well above the national average.
+Fort Washington is a decidedly white-collar town, with fully 92.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fort Washington is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Fort Washington who work in management occupations (14.91%), business and financial occupations (11.58%), and teaching (11.32%).
+There are especially a lot of people living in Fort Washington who work in management occupations (13.23%), teaching (12.76%), and business and financial occupations (12.52%).

 Also of interest is that Fort Washington has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.65% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.64% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Fort Washington, a lot of people use the train to get to work every day though Fort Washington is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Fort Washington is a somewhat ethnically-diverse town.
 The people who call Fort Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Washington residents report their race to be White, followed by Asian.
-Important ancestries of people in Fort Washington include German, Italian, English, and Polish.
+Important ancestries of people in Fort Washington include Irish, German, Italian, English, and Polish.

 The most common language spoken in Fort Washington is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Spanish.